 Ultramarine can be found in almost all Vermeer’s paintings.
 Not only is it to be found in blue-colored objects, but traces can also be detected in shaded areas of white draperies, black marble tiles, green foliage, white-washed walls, shadows, and even the warm oranges and browns of wood and also clothing.

 Vermeer realized that adding natural ultramarine to shades of grey gave them the characteristic brightness of intense daylight.
 He used the pigment to create bright white light.
 To do this he mixed ultramarine with lead white to cover the warm brown of the canvas.

 Ultramarine Blue Pigment Formula

 There are numerous medieval recipes for the making of lapis pigment.
-One formula was the one from, the Benedictine monk Theophilus in the twelfth century.
-Another formula, which is also used today, is the one from Italian Cennino Cennini in the fourteenth to fifteenth century.
+One formula was from the Benedictine monk Theophilus in the twelfth century.
+Another formula, which is also used today, is the one from Italian painter Cennino Cennini, who lived in the fourteenth to fifteenth century.